Karthik362/Llamma2_RAG_Qdrant/README.md

 # Chaabi_Assignment

-Setup:

-Run the installation cell in the notebook
+To run in google colab:

 Inference:
 Some references are attached at the end of the notebook